COM-J-Badger/youtube_downloader/README.md

 # youtube_downloader
-UI tool for downloading YouTube videos (MP4 files), or audios (MP3 files)
+UI for downloading youtube videos in either MP3 or MP4 format using yt-dlp

+# Dependencies

+yt-dpl
+ffmpeg